fivetran/dbt_ad_reporting/README.md

 Do NOT include the individual ad platform packages in this file.
 The ad reporting package itself has dependencies on these packages and will install them as well.

 ### Step 3: Configure Database and Schema Variables
 By default, this package looks for your ad platform data in your target database.
-If this is not where your app platform data is stored, add the relevant `<connection>_database` variables to your `dbt_project.yml` file (see below).
+If this is not where your app platform data is stored, add the relevant `<connector>_database` variables to your `dbt_project.yml` file (see below).
+> Please note, cross-database querying, where the `*_database` variable differs from the database specified in your `profiles.yml`, is not supported by all dbt adapters (e.g., dbt-redshift).
+Refer to the documentation for your specific destination adapter for more details on its capabilities.

 ```yml
 vars: